swisschain/Sirius.ValidatorApi.Docs/source/includes/_api_usage.md

 `Authorization required`

-require authorization token to be passed as a gRPC metadata item with the key `Bearer`:
+require authorization token to be passed as a gRPC metadata item with the key `Authorization` and value prefix `Bearer `:

 name | type | placement | description | example
 ---- | ---- | --------- | ----------- | -------